How to control millipedes

 For those living in the Southern states of Australia, particularly Victoria and South Australia, you may have been invaded by the Black Portuguese Millipede…. and these can certainly be more of a nuisance!

 It is also important to know the difference between the slow-moving millipede and the fast-moving centipede, as centipedes have a very nasty bite and should not be picked up!

-- Millipedes vary in size and colour (depending on species).
-The portuguese millipede is black and up to 45 mm long
+- They vary in size and colour (depending on species).
+The portuguese variety is black and up to 45 mm long

-- Millipedes may vary in the number of body segments, but they always have 2 pairs of legs per segment (centipedes have one pair of legs per segment).
+- May vary in the number of body segments, but they always have 2 pairs of legs per segment (centipedes have one pair of legs per segment).

 - Young millipedes look just like the adults (only smaller).

-- Millipedes are not insects, although they are members of the Arthropod Phylum, which includes insects and spiders.
+- They are not insects, although they are members of the Arthropod Phylum, which includes insects and spiders.

-- Millipedes generally live outdoors in damp areas such as garden beds.
+- They generally live outdoors in damp areas such as garden beds.
 However, they happily live in damp sub-floors in cardboard boxes.

-- Although millipedes are generally harmless, they can release pungent excretions (to avoid being eaten by birds), which can stain skin and clothes and irritate eyes.
+- Although they are generally harmless, they can release pungent excretions (to avoid being eaten by birds), which can stain skin and clothes and irritate eyes.

-- Portuguese millipedes are one of the few millipedes attracted to light….. which is why they often invade homes.
+- Portuguese millipedes are one of the few varieties attracted to light….. which is why they often invade homes.